IIIF/api/source/api/presentation/2.1/index.md

 }
 ```

 The layer _MAY_ be able to be dereferenced if it has an HTTP URI.
 If a representation is available, it _MUST_ follow all of the requirements for JSON representations in this specification.
-All of the properties of the Layer _SHOULD_ be included in the representation.
+All of the properties of the layer _SHOULD_ be included in the representation.

 The annotation lists are referenced from the layer in an `otherContent` array, in the same way as they are referenced from a canvas.
 The annotation lists _SHOULD_ be given as just URIs, but _MAY_ be objects with more information about them, such as in the [Canvas][canvas] example.